Game Management Unit 20C

 Areas: See mule deer areas.

 Overview: Mule deer can be found in most areas throughout the unit, although densities vary significantly.
 The highest deer densities are associated with the Weaver, Date Creek and McCloud Mountains.
 The mountainous areas in unit 20C are covered with dense stands of shrub live oak and wait-a-minute bush with intermixed areas of more open desert grassland.
 Deer utilize both areas but hunters should focus their attention on the more open areas to increase their chances of glassing and successfully stalking deer.
 The unit also contains lower Mohave and Sonoran Desert.
 Hunters familiar with these areas are sometimes rewarded with taking larger more mature bucks than most anywhere else in the unit.
 While larger more mature bucks may be located in the desert areas deer densities here are the lowest in the unit.
 Quality deer habitat is also found in the more open areas around Hillside and Kirkland.
 Here, deer tend to remain near hiding cover associated with drainages leading off large rolling hills or mesas.
 Access can be a problem and frustrating to hunters unfamiliar with the unit.
 Much of the area around the Hassayampa River and Kirkland is private property.
 Hunters are reminded to honor landowner requests where posted and to secure verbal or written permission to access private property.
 Arizona Game and Fish Department personnel have worked with many of the ranches to obtain access for hunters on private land.
-Problems such as vandalism, littering, harassment of livestock, and cross-country travel may cause these landowners to revoke this privilege and lock their gates.
+Problems such as leaving gates open, cutting fencing, vandalism, littering, harassment of livestock, and cross-country travel may cause these landowners to revoke this privilege and lock their gates.
 Hunters who observe these types of actions and report them to an officer help ensure private lands remain open in the future.
-A land status map is recommended and can by found at most map stores.
-Generally the western half of the unit has fewer access problems than the eastern half.
+A land status map is recommended and can be found at most map stores, or by use of digital applications.
+Generally the western half of the unit has fewer access difficulties than the eastern half.

-Overview: 20C is combined with units 15A, 15B, 17A, 17B, 18A, 18B, 19B and 20A for archery and general hunts.
+Overview: 20C is combined with units units 17A, 17B, 18B, 19B and 20A for archery and general hunts.
 20C has relatively few elk concentrated around Kirkland and Wagoner.
 The elk around Kirkland can be difficult to access due to private property along Kirkland Creek.
 The management objective for elk in Unit 20C is to maintain a limited number of elk far below the carrying capacity to minimize conflicts on private land.

 Areas: See Sorrells Ranch Rd and Wagoner/Crown King Rd in mule deer areas.
 Unless you are familiar with these areas pre-hunt scouting is required.

 Overview: Unit 20C supports a healthy mountain lion population as do much of the central Arizona units.
-Lions are reclusive animals that spend most of their time in rough more remote country.
+Lions are reclusive animals that spend most of their time in rough, more remote country.
 By far, the most effective lion hunting method is trailing them with hounds.
 However, lions will respond to predator calls, and hunters using this tactic harvest many each year.
-As Murphy’s Law dictates, a hunter pursuing other quarry in 20C would be wise to be in possession of a mountain lion tag.
+As Murphy’s Law dictates, a hunter pursuing another quarry in 20C would be wise to be in possession of a mountain lion tag.

 Special Note: Successful lion hunters must report their kill by contacting an Arizona Game and Fish Department office, or by telephone (1-877-438-0447), within 48 hours of taking a lion.
 In addition, within 10 days of taking a lion, the hunter shall present the lion’s skull, hide, and attached proof of sex for inspection.
 A premolar tooth will be removed during this inspection.
 The premolar tooth (very small) is located on the upper jaw just behind the large canine.
 Also, it is unlawful to harvest a spotted kitten or a female accompanied by spotted kittens.

 Areas: Mountain lions can be found in most any location of the unit.
 Focusing on remote and the higher elevation mountainous areas will provide the best chances for success.
-Weaver, Date Creek and the McCloud Mountains all provide excellent opportunity for predator hunters.
+Weaver, Date Creek and the McCloud Mountains all provide excellent opportunities for predator hunters.

 Overview: Mourning dove is found along the western edge of this unit primarily in the lower desert areas.
 Hunters usually concentrate around the stock ponds scattered throughout these desert areas.
 Wetter years produce abundant annual plants that in turn produce tremendous quantities of seed that dove feed on all summer long.
 During these conditions desert stock ponds are excellent locations to hunt.
 When hunting stock ponds do not expect much activity until mid to late morning.
 Dove feed first thing in the morning before going to water.
 Often hunters will not begin seeing flights of dove until after 9 AM or even later.
 Remember that these stock ponds are most effective if there is feed on the desert.
 Also, hunters are reminded to not camp within a 1/4 mile of these stock ponds.

 During years when there is an abundant feed in the desert the mid-winter hunt can be exceptional and with fewer hunters.
 Dove will exhibit the same pattern of going to water mid-morning.
-This hunt overlaps the quail hunt and offers and under utilized opportunity to hunt two bird species during cooler conditions in the desert.
+This hunt overlaps the quail hunt and offers an under utilized opportunity to hunt two bird species during cooler conditions in the desert.

 Overview: Quail can be found throughout all elevations in Unit 20C from 2000 to 5500 feet.
 Quality bird hunting (especially in good years) is usually found at mid elevations where the vegetation is a grassland and shrub mix.
 Areas adjacent to permanent water whether a stock pond or creek are always prime locations.
 Drainages in the unit that are perennial, at least along portions of their length, include Date Creek, the Hassayampa, Waterman Creek, Cottonwood Creek, South Fork of the Santa Maria, Santa Maria and Kirkland Creek.
 Wet winters and residual ground cover high enough to conceal quail are key for producing good quail numbers.
-Hunters not familiar with a particular area should drive the roads and where they cross small washes check for quail tracks.
-If you see fresh tracks walk these areas.
+Hunters not familiar with a particular area should drive the roads and where they cross small washes to check for quail tracks.
+If you see fresh tracks walk through these areas.
 Getting out of the vehicle allows hunters to hear quail calling and if the covey is close you will hear their typical clucking.
 In a dry year quail frequently concentrate around water.
 Hunters should drive to stock ponds and walk areas within a half-mile or so of the water.
 Checking the edges of the pond for tracks will indicate quail use at that stock pond.

 Areas: See mule deer areas for directions.
 The Date Creek Rd running north from Congress to Hillside is the most popular area.